January 1-December 31, 2018

 The Board's proposal for the use of distributable funds

-The Board of Directors proposes to the Annual General Meeting convening on April 11, 2017 that no dividend be paid for the financial period January 1-December 31, 2016.
+The Board of Directors proposes to the Annual General Meeting convening on April 11, 2019 that no dividend shall be paid for the financial period January 1-December 31, 2019.

-This financial statements release and its appendices is published in Finnish and in English on February 28, 2017 on the company's website at www.herantis.com.
+This financial statements release and its appendices are published in Finnish and in English on 28 February 2019 at 9:00am on the company's website at www.herantis.com.
 In case of any discrepancies between the language versions, the Finnish version shall prevail.

 Herantis Pharma Plc